 - The Programs page is clearly laid out and offers several ways for the user to engage.
 They can click on any program to learn more about it (navigating to the individual program page), or they can click a button to apply right away, directly from this overview page.
 The user wants to apply, so they click apply.

 This set-up took half as many steps as the first one while still providing the same information.
-The main difference is that more attention was paid to where the user wants to go and how to get them there—starting with the website’s primary nav bar and continuing with the content on the pages themselves.
+The main difference is that more attention was paid to where the user wants to go and how to get them there—starting with the nonprofit website’s main navigation bar and then continuing with the content on the pages themselves.

 You could simplify the second image flow further by placing key programs into a dropdown under your Programs page in your main navigation bar.